gregv21v/Chem-Lab/README.md

 <strong> TODO:</strong>
 - Snap Pipes to the edge of tanks
-  - there are some issues with the snapping mechanics
+  - there are some issues with the snapping mechanics pipes snap to tanks, but the reverse is sometimes messed up
 - Snap valves to the edge of tanks
 - Create the liquid distributor pipe
 - Create the liquid sorter pipe
-- Create a class for the sell tank
+- Create a class for the sell tank (extra)
-- Create the store interface
+- Create the store interface (priority)
-- Design the store interface
+* Design the store interface
 - Connect pipes together
+- Overflow mechanic: tanks spill drops over the edges when they have been filled too much. (extra)
+- Create snappable class that allows you to create generic snappable objects (extra)
+- Display a miniturized graphic of the actual world object on the icons for an each item (extra)
+- Display opening in tank when pipes are attached. (extra)

 <strong>Where did I leave off?</strong>